Trading-Journal/trading-journal-authentication/README.md

 * Role tenancy (Company) Administrator
   * Can add or remove users - based on tenancy limits (missing integrated tests)
     * New user should change password
-  * Endpoint to retrieve tenancy limits for the organisation access
+  * Endpoint to retrieve tenancy data and limits for the organisation access
+* Postman Collection with tests for all endpoints
 * Change me endpoint to update user data
 * Authorities endpoints
   * Enable access to  ORGANISATION user